+Source: dieselnet.com/standards/us

-Source: dieselnet.com/standards/us LDT1 are trucks $\leq$ 3750 lbs, LDT2 are trucks > 3750 Full useful life is generally 100K or 120K miles
+LDT1 are trucks $\leq$ 3750 lbs, LDT2 are trucks > 3750

+Full useful life is generally 100K or 120K miles

-U.S. Federal Tier 2 standards contain a number of emission level bins.
+35. United States of America Federal Tier 2 standards contain a number of emission level bins.
 Manufacturers can certify a mix of vehicles in various bins in order to attain a fleet average NOx standard.
 The fleet average NOx standard is equivalent to that in bin 5.
-Also, U.S. Federal standards include three Supplemental Federal Test Procedures (SFTP) with standards that apply to high-speed, high-load driving, and operation in hot ambient with air conditioning.
+Also, United States of America Federal standards include three Supplemental Federal Test Procedures (SFTP) with standards that apply to high-speed, high-load driving, and operation in hot ambient with air conditioning.
 This is in addition to cold temperature standards and standards for evaporative emissions.
 California standards generally have a similar structure to Federal standards, but with different levels, often more stringent.
 California has an additional requirement that each manufacturer certify a portion of their fleet to a zero emission standard, referred to as the ZEV mandate.